HumanAssisted/JACS/README.md

 Welcome to JACS.
 JSON Agent Communication Standard.

 The JACS documents enable trusted data sharing between AI agents and Human UIs.
-It does this by making JSON documents verifiable.
+It does this by making JSON documents verifiable:

- - verifiable as to their source
+ -  source
- - verifiable as to their schema
+ -  schema
- - verifiable in a state and version
+ -  state and version

-The core Rust library provides data validation, cryptography tooling that might useful for both human interfaces and AI.
+The library provides data validation, cryptography tooling that might useful for both human interfaces and AI.

 ## JSON is all you need!

+Documents are in a format already widely adopted and enjoyed: JSON.
+Therefore, they are independent of network protocols or database formats and an be shared and stand-alone.

 All you need is the JACS lib and an agent to validate a document.
 To use, you create JSON documents and then sign them with your agent.
-When those other services have modified the document, you can verifiy the agent, and sign the changes.
+When those other services have modified the document, you can verifiy the agent, verify the changes, and sign the changes.

-Documents are meant to be shared and stand-alone.

 Flexible for developers - store, index, and search the docouments how you like.
+Any JSON document can be used as a JACS doc as long as it has the JACS header, which are some required fields about the creator and version.
+Enforcement of schemas relies on [JSON Schema's](https://json-schema.org/) as a basic formalization.

+Most devs building connected Agent Apps will want to use [Sophon](https://github.com/HumanAssistedIntelligence/sophon).

-Check out the presentation
+Check out the presentation on JACS here:

 [![Presentation](./presentation.png)](https://docs.google.com/presentation/d/18mO-tftG-9JnKd7rBtdipcX5t0dm4VfBPReKyWvrmXA/edit#slide=id.p)

 ## trust